Sophie Bachmann1

 Last Edited=19 Oct 2008

-Major Angus McCorquodale was educated at Harrow School, Harrow on the Hill, London, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He gained the rank of Major in the service of the Coldstream Guards.1 He fought in the Second World War, where he was mentioned in despatches.1
+He was educated at Harrow School, Harrow, London, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He gained the rank of Major in the Coldstream Guards.1 He fought in the Second World War, where he was mentioned in despatches.1

 Children of Major Angus McCorquodale and Pamela Constance McCorquodale